 Light and Temperature

 This cactus does well in full sun but must be appropriately acclimated to prevent sunburn.
-It can also do well in partial shade.
+It can also do well in partial shade and tolerates low humidity.

 Watering and Fertilizer